7029279/moneyandvotes/README.md

 Main page: you can click the states in the map to see individual House and Senate races.
 ![clicakble-map](https://user-images.githubusercontent.com/28686892/64263100-baa18380-cef4-11e9-9e6e-7940fdbb0abc.png)
-Statistics pages: you can see the
+Statistics pages: you can see the line graph of three statistics for each state and nationwide.

 ![statistics-page](https://user-images.githubusercontent.com/28686892/64263103-bc6b4700-cef4-11e9-92da-05d288c19098.png)
 Choropleth: shows nation wide trend overtime (you can scroll the bar on the bottom to change the year from 2004 to 2016)

 ![Screenshot at 2019-09-04 11-38-31](https://user-images.githubusercontent.com/28686892/64274428-fc3c2980-cf08-11e9-9428-fd7efa002acf.png)

-(Update 4/Sep/2019)
+(Update)
 The website is temporarily taken down because the GCP sql database was costing too much everyday.